open-learning-exchange/open-learning-exchange.github.io/pages/mepda.md

 <h1>Seoul / UTC</h1>
 <h1>Windows 7 Professional</h1>

 <h6>Greetings!
 I am a Freshman at the University of the People currently Studying Computer Science.
-I'm still rather green, but I'm very happy
-to have learned so much in the past year, and am eager to learn more!
-In my free time, I like reading books and playing board games.
-So far I've just scratched the surface of Computer Science, but can already see how it's a great lens to view the world and solve problems with.
+I've taken courses in Java, Python, SQL and Database design.
+In the past year or so I've also picked up some web design and have used HTML/CSS and Javascript.
+My primary computer is a PC and my laptop is a MacBook.
+I'm passionate about:
+<li><ul>~Technology in all it's forms</ul>
+<ul>~Learning new things</ul>
+<ul>~Teaching and improving my craft</ul>
+<ul>~Social Equality</ul></li>

 On occasion, I like to write about my learning / life experiences in my <a href="https://smittyanddrweston.wordpress.com/"> blog </a>.
-I look forward to working with everyone!</h6>
+I look forward to working with everyone and helping to bring education to people around the globe!</h6>